Spring Garden Revival

 Reading Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

-Reading enforces strict ordinances for equipment operation and commercial services.
-Standard hours are 7:00 AM–7:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify with local bylaws.
+Reading enforces strict ordinances for equipment operation and commercial service standards.
+Typical operation hours are 7:00 AM–7:00 PM on weekdays, 8:00 AM–6:00 PM on Saturdays, and Sunday work is often restricted before 9:00 AM or prohibited—verify with local bylaws.
 Noise ordinances set decibel limits for machinery.
-Contractors must hold a business license, Home Improvement Contractor registration, and file insurance certificates with the town.
+Contractors must hold a business license, Home Improvement Contractor registration, and file insurance certificates.
 Bonding is required for contracts over $1,000.
-Safety equipment, traffic control, and pedestrian protection are mandatory.
-Right-of-way permits are needed for work impacting public property.
-Enforcement is managed by the
+Safety equipment, traffic control, pedestrian protection, and emergency vehicle access are mandated.
+Right-of-way permits are necessary for public property work, and enforcement is managed by Code Enforcement and Inspectional Services.

 Reading Police Department